spcnvdr/climatic/src/collect_data/README.md

 **The Software**

 The software will use Python 3.x.x and requires the RPi.GPIO library.
 It also depends on the apscheduler library.
-It is a good idea to install the apscheduler library outside of a virtual environment as the RPi.GPIO library did not play nicely with virtual environments.

 **The Hardware**